samalgourav/genetics.github.io/README.md

 Silhouette Score - This metric is the standard one for gauging how well a clustering algorithm, in our case K-Means, performed.

+AUC-ROC Curve - This will help figure out how well the model differentiates between different disorders.

 # Goals:
 Create an accurate machine learning model and also gather information about the genetic disorders that can help researchers and medical professionals.